alkhrom/Git-demo2/index.md

 ![enter image description here](https://lh3.googleusercontent.com/JQm9xEWsHYnNtK1qFN9TWw9xuqSFt5dZguJ9rW6qqHWUtI9rR_-VwZ5qd47kvqiiSXsvSV9khh3v)
 Unicode in itself is nothing else than a vast lookup table to map each and every character in the Unicode character set to its own code point.
 ![enter image description here](https://lh3.googleusercontent.com/i4KF4qMjV5-Q2Hp-lNxEdfEzD49m9Wx-aQl0Ug8nGx1s1t2sWh4Fl1bVQtb8O8zDGHdeyI31V90R)
-By convention, code points are commonly wrFor instance As soon as the code point for a character is found, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons).
+By convention, code points are commonly written in the format of U+XXXX~16~.
+For instance As soon as the code point for a character is found, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons).